julian-molina/Documentation/pages/contributing/contributing-documentation-including-node-definitions.md

 Not all information within the definition of a node is relevant at all times.
 For example, a page introducing the four existing trading modes may list the short definition of each type of trading session, without going into details such as how to configure each type.

-The infrastructure described in the [Node Definitions](contributing-documentation-node-definitions.html) page is designed to facilitate the flexible use of the information within each page.
+{% include note.html content="The infrastructure described in the [Node Definitions](contributing-documentation-node-definitions.html) page is designed to facilitate the flexible use of the information within each page." %}

 Node definition pages are designed to be included in other pages.
 To do that, the Liquid ```include``` statement is used with the following syntax: